 The Wacky Wobots

-The team of six primary school pupils from set their sights on attending the World Finals of 2018 VEX Robotics Championship in Louisville, Kentucky, USA.
-The Wacky Wobots coding team were looking for sponsorship and partnership of companies to help them make the huge journey across the Atlantic.
+The team of six primary school pupils from Our Lady and St. Joseph’s Catholic Primary School in Wath, Rotherham, set their sights on attending the World Finals of 2018 VEX Robotics Championship in Louisville, Kentucky, USA.
+The Wacky Wobots coding team were looking for sponsorship and partnership of companies to help then make the huge journey across the Atlantic.
 With an estimated cost of £15,000 as a target, the young engineers hoped to raise the funds with the help of companies and Cogs decided they were going to help them achieve this goal.

 As one of only two UK schools to have won a place at the finals, it’s a very impressive achievement.
 The “Wacky Wobots” team created a STEM research project that investigated how robots are currently being used to treat diabetes and could be developed further in the future.

 It was a team member’s recent diabetes diagnosis that inspired the pupils to design and create the project.
 Because of their tenacious endeavors, the Wacky Wobots team were awarded the ‘Excellence Award’ which gave them a ‘golden’ ticket for the World Finals in Louiseville, Kentucky.
 They travelled to the World Finals of 2018 VEX Robotics Championship and what an incredible experience they had.
 In an almost ‘Olympic opening ceremony’ event at the Freedom Arena – The Wobots had 3 places to lead out the UK teams in the parade of nations.
 There were teams from 46 different nations, representing every continent.